BLUR: A Bi-Level Optimization Approach for LLM Unlearning: Additional Experiment Results and Details

 \underline{MUSE.} We train our algorithm BLUR--NPO for $10$ epochs with a constant learning rate of $2.5\times 10^{-5}$ for the news dataset and $10^{-5}$ for the books dataset, the batch size of $32$, and an input length of $2,048$ tokens.
 We perform a grid search for $\gamma$ in the range of $[0.8, 1.2]$ and set $\gamma = 1.0$ as the final value.
 For the NPO loss in~\eqref{eq:npo}, $\beta$ is set to $0.05$ for the news dataset and $0.4$ for the books dataset.
 The evaluation pipelines strictly follow the setup detailed by~\cite{shi2024muse}.
 Further, we evaluate the model's performance after the unlearning process and select the optimal model as the final result.
 We use a constant learning rate of $2.5 \times 10^{-5}$ for news and $5 \times 10^{-6}$ for books datasets in NGDiff, with $\beta=0.1$ for both corpora.
 The hyperparameters for other unlearning methods GA, GradDiff, NPO, and SimNPO are set according to the works of~\cite{shi2024muse,fan2024simplicity}. \textbf{Table~\ref{tab:hyper_muse}} summarizes our method's optimal combination of the hyperparameters, determined through grid search.
-We used the hyperparameters reported in the corresponding papers for other unlearning methods. \underline{WMDP.} We run the experiments for BLUR--NPO using a constant learning rate of $2\times 10^{-6}$ and a batch size of $4$.
+We used the hyperparameters reported in the corresponding papers for other unlearning methods.

+\underline{WMDP.} We run the experiments for BLUR--NPO using a constant learning rate of $2\times 10^{-6}$ and a batch size of $4$.
 A grid search is performed for $\gamma$ within the range $[0.5, 1.5]$, and the parameter $\beta$ in~\eqref{eq:npo} is explored within the range $[0.001, 0.01]$.
 As for the RMU and BLUR--RMU algorithms, we follow the implementation details provided in WMDP~\cite{li2024wmdp}.
-More precisely, for BLUR--RMU, we conduct a grid search for the parameter $\gamma$ over the range $[0.001,0.002]$ and use 0.00125 as the final gamma.
+More precisely, for BLUR--RMU, we conduct a grid search for the parameter $\gamma$ over the range $[0.001,0.002]$ and use 0.00125 as the final $\gamma$.
 We also employ a constant learning rate of $4\times 10^{-2}$ and train for 150 steps for BLUR--RMU.
 We exploit \texttt{lm-evaluation-harness v0.4.2}~\cite{gao2021framework} to standardize prompts.
-We set the experimental parameters for other unlearning methods, RMU, NPO, and SimNPO, as described in~\cite{li2024wmdp,jia2024wagle,fan2024simplicity}. \textbf{Table~\ref{tab:hyper_wmpd}} summarizes all the hyperparameters used for the unlearning tasks on WMDP.
+We set the experimental parameters for other unlearning methods, RMU, NPO, and SimNPO, as described in~\cite{li2024wmdp,jia2024wagle,fan2024simplicity}.
+We set a fine-tuned and constant learning rate of $10^{-5}$ for NGDiff--RMU method. \textbf{Table~\ref{tab:hyper_wmpd}} summarizes all the hyperparameters used for the unlearning tasks on WMDP.